 How long will I have to wait for an

 At the moment new patients can usually be seen for a consultation within two to four weeks.
 If you are flexible with your times an earlier appointment is sometimes available.
-Our waiting list for new NHS patients to be seen is currently around one year.
+Our waiting list for new NHS patients to be seen is currently 10 months.

 Our top tips for successful orthodontic

 Don’t eat hard or sticky foods